-- not comparable across jurisdictions or within some jurisdictions over time (see footnotes in data tables for specific jurisdictions). - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+not comparable across jurisdictions or within some jurisdictions over time (see footnotes in data tables for specific jurisdictions).

 Youth diversions

 'Youth diversions' is an indicator of governments' objective of supporting the judicial process to bring to justice those people responsible for committing an offence (box 6.9).